My Giant Strawberry: Creative Joy, Watercolor Art and Garden Magic

 If you’d like to see this project come to life, please let Craftamo know by signing up for their campaign.

-And I’m grateful to you for your continued support and encouragement.
+And as always, I’m grateful to you for your continued support and encouragement.

 I wouldn’t be here doing what I do without my blog readers, students and customers.
 Thank you!